tenforce/CoreVocabularyDirectory/system/README.md

 Core Vocabularies Mapping Pilot
 ===============================

-*Using a metadata registry for e-Document engineering*
+*Using a metadata repository for browsing mappings between Core Data Models*

 This repository contains the source code of the mini-pilot on e-Document engineering that was carried out in the context of [Action 2.15][] of the ISA Programme in the period February – March 2014.

-The pilot is available on <http://mdr.semic.eu/>.
+The pilot is available on <http://vocabs.tenforce.com/vdm/>.

 [Action 2.15]: http://ec.europa.eu/isa/actions/02-interoperability-architecture/2-15action_en.htm